VCTLabs/vct-espressobin-bsp-platform/README.rst

  VCT Marvell espressobin BSP Manifest
 ======================================

-The various branches (other than this one) available here will configure the repo build for the appropriate branches in each repository and clone them in the typical fashion, ie, with either poky or oe-core as the parent directory and the additional metadata layers underneath (as documented in the upstream setup).
+The various branches available here will configure the repo build for the appropriate branches in each repository and clone them in the typical fashion, ie, with either poky or oe-core as the parent directory and the additional metadata layers underneath (as documented in the upstream setup).